ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/addressing.md

 The **Addressing** section provides information about every IP address on every managed network infrastructure device.

-- **ARP Table:** contains the ARP table from all discovered devices
+- **ARP Table:** Contains the ARP table from all discovered devices.
-- **MAC Table:** contains the MAC address table from all discovered devices
+- **MAC Table:** Contains the MAC address table from all discovered devices.
-- **Managed IP:** list of all interfaces configured with an IP address from all discovered devices
+- **Managed IP:** List of all interfaces configured with an IP address from all discovered devices.
-- **Managed duplicate IP:** summary of the Managed IP table, where duplicate IP addresses are displayed
+- **Managed duplicate IP:** Summary of the Managed IP table, where duplicate IP addresses are displayed.
-- **NAT:** contains NAT information from the supported devices
+- **NAT:** Contains NAT information from the supported devices.
-- **IPv6 Neighbor discovery:** list of the IPv6 neighbors
+- **IPv6 Neighbor discovery:** List of the IPv6 neighbors.

 ![Addressing in Technology menu](addressing/menu.png)

 ## NAT

 The **NAT** sub-section contains information about NAT policies and rules configured on a device.
-Currently, only IPv4 NAT is supported -- the **NAT44** table.
+Currently, only IPv4 NAT is supported -- in the `NAT44` table.

 ![NAT44 table](addressing/nat44-table.png)

-A graphical representation (as shown below) of the policy chain can be accessed by clicking a `Policy Name` or `Sequence number`.
+A graphical representation (as shown below) of the policy chain can be accessed by clicking a `Policy Name` or `Sequence` (rule sequence number).

 ![natPostRouting chain on Forcepoint](addressing/forcepoint-natPostRouting.png)